NexusSandbox/eli-assessment-true-accord/README.md

 * Download & install IntelliJ IDE 2020.3
   * Configure this according to your own preferences, but you will need to configure the IDE to have access to the appropriate Java and Gradle locations on the system
-* Start `New project from version control...` and enter the Git clone URL for this project
+* Start `New project from version control...` and enter the Git Clone URL for this project
+  * IntelliJ may automatically initiate a build for you, but if it doesn't enter the following in a terminal opened to the same location as the root of the project
   > gradle build
-* Run project
+* Run project from the same location in the terminal
   > gradle run

+## Post-Implementation Thoughts

+* Although this was not algorithmically challenging, this I think is more indicative of a real world use-case (even if it was greatly simplified)
+  * This was a fun little toy project that touched on a lot of fundamentals and helped me display what I can do
+* If I had more time, and this was an actual production implementation I would likely add the following to this project:
+  * More robust testing (e.g. Add Mocking; More Integration, and Performance tests, etc.)
+  * Sub-divide the client endpoint calls into bound chunks to limit the memory heap size
+  * If this was bound to a database, I would instead query for these results and tie them together prior to pulling them into the app memory